brian-team/briansimulator.org/pages/getting_started.md

 basics of Brian.
 The easiest way to use them is to click the <img src="https://static.mybinder.org/badge.svg"/> button and run them interactively in the browser.

+You can also find a number of introductory videos in our [YouTube channel](https://www.youtube.com/@briansimulator).

 ## 6. Next steps

 Once you understand the basics, here are a few ideas for how to get to grips with more advanced features of Brian: